 - Anxiety 101 is a summarized description of anxiety, anxiety disorder, and how to overcome it.

-anxietycentre.com: Information, support, and coaching/therapy for problematic anxiety and its symptoms, including the anxiety symptom heart palpitations.
+anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including anxiety symptom heart palpitations.

 1. Berczi, Istvan.
 “Walter Cannon's ‘Fight or Flight Response’ - ‘Acute Stress Response.’”
 Walter Cannon's "Fight or Flight Response" - "Acute Stress Response", 2017.

 3. Yaribeygi, Habib, et al. “The Impact of Stress on Body Function: A Review.”
 EXCLI Journal, Leibniz Research Centre for Working Environment and Human Factors, 2017.